|

 http://wordpresscentral.org

-Linda is a writer, speaker, educator and website
+Linda is a writer, speaker, educator, and website

 designer.

-Specializing in beautiful clean designs and user
+Specializing in beautiful clean designs and user-friendly affordable websites

 and blog design and hosting.

-She is currently finishing her
+She is currently finishing her book, "Smart Women Stupid

-book, "Smart Women Stupid Computers, The Savvy Guide for Navigating the
+Computers, The Savvy Guide for Navigating the Internet"

 writing this book to help all the people I talk to everyday.
 Many feel overwhelmed by

 technology.
-I create websites and blogs for people and they need simple and
+I create websites and blogs for people and they need simple and clear directions to

 My goal is put a book in their hand where they can open it up and find help at their